silver2row/BBBW_RELAYCAPE/README.md

 ```

-That .dtsi file works w/ the RelayCape and you might have to disable cape_universal!
+That .dtsi file works w/ the Relay Cape!
+You might have to disable cape-universal too.

-The file, MyThird.c, is a WIP too...
+The file, MyThird.c, is a WIP too...I found it online and am trying to change it a bit.

 1. I am currently trying to adjust it to suit the am335x on the BeagleBone Black Wireless
-2. The RelayCape is also in play here
+2. The Relay Cape is also in play here
-3. Currently, my system is sort of broken.
-So, additional steps may need to take place
+3. Additional steps may need to take place

+Please let me know how it goes.